-Starting with the first question of who own what?
-Traditionally the smallholder farmers own the land under customary rights, but the investors can consolidate the large pieces of land under SAGCOT.
-As it has highlighted above land tenure insecurity and unequal ownership of land persist in different clusters.
-On the other hands the investors own all inputs for farming including agrochemicals, necessary infrastructures such as irrigation schemes, and capital.
-The second question of who do what? most of smallholder farmers serve as labor and producers, providing land and labor to the agribusiness investors.
-On the other hand the investors define production terms, supply inputs, set prices and manage the market.
-Therefore through this model smallholders dominate the role of providers while the investors control decision making to control the value chain.
-The third question focus on who get what?, smallholders earn income albeit of small prices fixed by the investors, deduction for inputs and credits.
-So the distribution is skewed towards investors and the elites while smallholders receive exploitative returns.
-Lastly, what do they do question provide an insight on the benefits accrued from farming.
-Smallholders are likely to spend all they earn to maintain their subsistence while investors expand their investments.
-This implies that, smallholder farmer’s production fragile and not expansive unlike to their counterpart investors who reinforces structural inequalities.
+Starting with the first question of who owns what?
+Traditionally, the smallholder farmers own the land under customary rights, but the investors can consolidate the large pieces of land under SAGCOT.
+As it has highlighted above, land tenure insecurity and unequal ownership of land persist in different clusters.
+On the other hand the investors own all inputs for farming, including agrochemicals, necessary infrastructures such as irrigation schemes, and capital.
+The second question of who does what? most smallholder farmers serve as labour and producers, providing land and labour to the agribusiness investors.
+On the other hand, the investors define production terms, supply inputs, set prices, and manage the market.
+Therefore, through this model, smallholders dominate the role of providers while the investors control decision-making to control the value chain.
+The third question focuses on who gets what?, Smallholders earn income, albeit at small prices fixed by the investors, deduction for inputs and credits.
+So the distribution is skewed towards investors and the elites, while smallholders receive exploitative returns.
+Lastly, what do they do?
+Question provides an insight into the benefits accrued from farming.
+Smallholders are likely to spend all they earn to maintain their subsistence, while investors expand their investments.
+This implies that smallholder farmers’ production is fragile and not expansive, unlike their counterparts, investors who reinforce structural inequalities.

-This analytical view is supported by the literature which raised concern over out grower schemes as may have negative impacts on smallholder livelihoods, food security, and access to land (Kaarhus et al. 2010; Sulle and Hall, 2013).
-West and Haug (2016), found that stakeholders at the district and local levels fears commercial partnerships between smallholder farmers and large estates as would disadvantage smallholder farmers, as illustrated by the following quotes:
+This analytical view is supported by the literature, which raised concern over outgrower schemes as they may have negative impacts on smallholder livelihoods, food security, and access to land (Kaarhus et al. 2010; Sulle and Hall, 2013).
+West and Haug (2016), found that stakeholders at the district and local levels fear commercial partnerships between smallholder farmers and large estates as would disadvantage smallholder farmers, as illustrated by the following quotes:

 “The nucleus-estate model is not a win-win at all, because people are here to do business, so it will not benefit small farmers.”
 (Medium farmer and service provider, Mbarali District, 2016)

-Both CF and OG models principally perceived to be inclusive and transparent while the governing bodies are accountable to enable a win-win situation.
-Despite of inclusivity and transparency principles of the models, the literature revealed that, assessments of the Tanzanian government’s performance in implementing past and current national agricultural policies in transparent, inclusive and accountable ways and in the interests of broad-based poverty reduction are, however, disappointing (West and Haug, 2016).
+Both CF and OG models are principally perceived to be inclusive and transparent, while the governing bodies are accountable to enable a win-win situation.
+Despite of inclusivity and transparency principles of the models, the literature revealed that assessments of the Tanzanian government’s performance in implementing past and current national agricultural policies in transparent, inclusive and accountable ways and in the interests of broad-based poverty reduction are, however, disappointing (West and Haug, 2016).
 This is supported by the fact that smallholders regularly lack a ‘voice’ in national agricultural policy and decision-making processes (West and Haug, 2016).
-By referring to Ernestine’s ladder of Citizen Participation, with no doubt the analyses of the literature findings holds smallholder farmers on the lower level of the ladder which is characterized with passive participation and lack of control over decision making on the form of consultative means.
+By referring to Ernestine’s ladder of Citizen Participation, with no doubt the analyses of the literature findings hold smallholder farmers on the lower level of the ladder, which is characterised by passive participation and lack of control over decision making in the form of consultative means.

 Underrepresentation in partnership

 A central critique of SAGCOT has focused on the perceived top-down way in which it has been designed and the lack of transparency, inclusiveness, and accountability in consultation and planning processes (West and Haug, 2016).
-Principally, to invest under SAGCOT, investors need to demonstrate a commitment to include smallholders into their operations (SAGCOT, 2011).
-Up to 2014 SAGCOT had 53 partners, most of which represent the private sector while only four represents Tanzania farmer associations (SAGCOT, 2014).
-Involvement of Tanzanian farmers associations into the program is governed by alignment with SAGCOT vision.
+Principally, to invest under SAGCOT, investors need to demonstrate a commitment to include smallholders in their operations (SAGCOT, 2011).
+Up to 2014, SAGCOT had 53 partners, most of which represent the private sector, while only four represent Tanzania farmer associations (SAGCOT, 2014).
+Involvement of Tanzanian farmers associations in the program is governed by alignment with the SAGCOT vision.